gareth-39/boutique-ado/README.md

 ## Stock Control
 - In future i would like to implement a system were the user can see what quantity of stock each product has.
+-  I would also like to add a 24hour chat bot to help filter enquiries.

 # Bugs and errors:
 I had so many bugs and errors on this project, here is a list of them and the solutions i encorperated.